Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals

 \subsection{Proof of Theorem~\ref{thm:common}}

-\begin{proof}[Proof of Theorem~\ref{thm:common}] Fix an IC and NB mechanism $M = (f, p)$.
+\begin{proof}[Proof of Theorem~\ref{thm:common}] Fix a PIC and NB mechanism $M = (f, p)$.
 By Proposition~\ref{prop:payment_applicability}, the payment characterization (Theorem~\ref{thm:payment}) applies in this setting.
 To this end, for each $o_c \in \cO_1 = \dots = \cO_n$, let $p_i(o_c)$ be agent $i$'s payment when the common outcome is $o_c$.
 For each valuation vector $v$, consider the following transformed valuation vector $\hat{v}$, where for each agent $i$ and outcome $o_c$,